buzzqw/TUS/OBSS/OBSSv2-eng.md

 E.g., Haste, I want it to have 2 magic criticals, I pay 3 Magic Points to cast it, plus 3 for the first Magic Critical Success plus 4 for the second Magic Critical Success, and possibly 5 for a third Magic Critical Success.
 All Magic Points used are always paid regardless of the result of the Magic Check.

-You cannot spend more than half of your current Magic Points to empower a spell.
+You cannot spend more than half of your current Magic Points to empower a spell, you cannot achive more Auto Magic success then the ability modifier for spells.

 ### Optional - The true cost of Magic

 The magic system can become unbalanced by always abusing the same spells.
-To limit this, three approaches are proposed, to be established in the Zero Session:
+To limit this, two approaches are proposed, to be established in the Zero Session:

 - The Magic Point cost of the spell increases by the cost itself each time it is recast (*suggested method*)
-- The Magic Point cost of a spell is equal to the Level +1 if it is of the maximum castable level
 - A spellcaster can cast the same spell only once per day

 ### The Spellbook